 Problem

-The ImpactMatrix component presented content gap data as a flat list without spatial orientation.
-Users could not quickly assess which quadrant their pages fell into or understand the relative priority relationships between items without reading every row.
+The previous layout presented content gaps as a flat list with no spatial orientation.
+Users couldn't quickly gauge relative priority without reading every row.

 Context